serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

 ## URL

 The url interface changed.
-Most of the changes are internal and you should not be warned by.
+Most of the changes are internal and you should not be concerned by it.

 In case you played with the url, see the [core changelog](https://github.com/serp-spider/core/blob/master/CHANGELOG.md) for more details